helidon-io/helidon/docs/se/webserver/webserver.md

 - An HTTP/1.1 route registered on `/version-specific` path
 - An HTTP/2 route registered on `/version-specific` path

-While `Http1Route` for Http/1 is always available with Helidon webserver, other routes like `Http2Route` for [HTTP/2][http-2] needs to be added as additional dependency.
+While `Http1Route` for Http/1 is always available with Helidon webserver, other routes like `Http2Route` for [HTTP/2](#http2-support) needs to be added as additional dependency.

 ## Requested URI Discovery

 Proxies and reverse proxies between an HTTP client and your Helidon application mask important information (for example `Host` header, originating IP address, protocol) about the request the client sent.
-Fortunately, many of these intermediary network nodes set or update either the [standard HTTP `Forwarded` header][standard-http-forwarded-header] or the [non-standard `X-Forwarded-*` family of headers][non-standard-x-forwarded-family-of-headers] to preserve information about the original client request.
+Fortunately, many of these intermediary network nodes set or update either the [standard HTTP `Forwarded` header][standard-http-fo] or the [non-standard `X-Forwarded-*` family of headers][non-standard-x-f] to preserve information about the original client request.

 Helidon’s requested URI discovery feature allows your application—​and Helidon itself—​to reconstruct information about the original request using the `Forwarded` header and the `X-Forwarded-*` family of headers.